ECON 7238 - Challenges in Economic Policy and Applied Research

 North Terrace Campus - Semester 2 - 2017

 General Course Information

-Course Code ECON 7238 Course Challenges in Economic Policy and Applied Research Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 7001 Incompatible ECON 7220 Assumed Knowledge 12 units of Economics PG, or higher, courses Course Description The course deals with controversial aspects of economic policy faced by governments, focusing on real-world applications of economic insights.
+Course Code ECON 7238 Course Challenges in Economic Policy and Applied Research Coordinating Unit Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 7001 Incompatible ECON 7220 Assumed Knowledge 12 units of Economics PG, or higher, courses Course Description The course deals with controversial aspects of economic policy faced by governments, focusing on real-world applications of economic insights.
 Policy challenges addressed in the course will range across different areas of policy.
 Issues of relevance to both domestic and international policy will be explored as will topics of particular importance in developing countries.

 This exploration also involves the development of relevant research skills and students undertaking an individual research project that exhibits original investigation, critical reflection and interpretation.

 Course Coordinator: Dr Eran BinenbaumCourse Lecturer: Dr Eran Binenbaum

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course, students will be able to: